 When selecting the site, make sure that it will receive at least six to eight hours of direct sunlight each day.
 It will be helpful if you have a water spigot or water source close by so you can easily water the garden without dragging a long garden hose.
-The number and variety of plants that are grown in your fall garden are up to the participant with the approval of their county 4-H representative.
-A lot of garden plants can be grown successfully in a fall garden.
-The following is a list of some of the more popular plants that grow well in Alabama: collards, cabbage, broccoli, cauliflower, lettuce, and turnips.
-For example, the participant could choose to only grow collards in a quantity large enough to ensure having enough produce for market.
+The number and variety of plants that are grown in your summer garden are up to the participant with the approval of their county 4-H representative.
+A lot of garden plants can be grown successfully in a summer garden.
+The following is a list of some of the more popular plants that grow well in Alabama: tomato, various peppers, eggplant, yellow squash and zucchini as well as many others.
+For example, the participant could choose to only grow peppers in a quantity large enough to ensure having enough produce to donate.